 Development of Tung Chung New Town began in the 1990s.
 Since then, over 300 hectares of land have been developed.
 The government is now launching Tung Chung New Town Extension, with plan to reclaim the lower course and estuary of Tung Chung River, and build a River Park along a stretch of the river, according to official as announcement in early 2015.
 Green Power has been monitoring the ecological impacts of development on Tung Chung River.
 We will continue our ecological survey of Tung Chung River basin, estuary and coastal areas, and regularly release the results to the public.

-In 2018, we launched the three-year "In-To Tung Chung River" programme, which aims to train the public into citizen scientists to carry out ecological surveys.
+In 2018, we launched "In-To Tung Chung River" programme, which aims to train the public into citizen scientists to carry out ecological surveys.
 "Our own river, Conserve by Ourselves".
 Together with the community, we can gain momentum in the conservation of Tung Chung River.